 The ad hoc committee proposes to add the enclosed list of community and economic benefits into the Project Details section of the Project Submission Form (based on the Principles and Policies document).
 The list is intended to help project proponents consider ways to add local community and economic value to their projects.
 The list is neither intended to be a project screen nor a comprehensive list.
 Instead, our hope is that it will provide greater awareness of the need for and value of incorporating community and economic benefits in local forest and watershed projects.

-We look forward to discussing our proposal with the ACCG Planning Work Group at our May 27th meeting.
+We look forward to discussing our proposal with the ACCG Planning Work Group at our February 2021 meeting and with that full ACCG at the March general meeting.

 Amador Calaveras Consensus Group (ACCG)